 The score ranges from -2, indicating a detrimental impact, up to 3, where the highest possible contribution is made towards an individual goal.

-The tool has been developed to support greater awareness of the wider societal and environmental impacts of any project, portfolio of projects and overall organisational performance, and to help reverse the slowdown in progress towards the SDG targets in 2020.
+The tool has been developed to support greater awareness of the wider societal and environmental impacts of any project, portfolio of projects and overall organisational performance, and to help reverse the slowdown in progress towards the UNSDG targets in 2020.
 Set to be embedded in all Sweco project delivery, it will be used to maximise sustainability in all planning and design, and to provide organisations with a simple, easily shareable overview of a scheme’s green credentials.

 The Sun was recently used in the Peterborough Integrated Renewables Infrastructure (PIRI) scheme, the largest smart city energy regeneration project in the UK, to help demonstrate the impact of every project component.
 It is also being used to identify ongoing opportunities for improvement to contribute to the UN’s SGDs more effectively throughout the project’s lifecycle, including more effective engagement with local stakeholders to leverage complementary projects and initiatives.